-Icelandic children get to enjoy the favors on not one but 13 Father Christmases.
+Icelandic children get to enjoy the favors of not one but 13 Father Christmases.
 Called the Yule Lads, these merry but mischievous fellows take turns visiting kids on the 13 nights leading up to Christmas.
 On each of those nights, children place one of their shoes on the windowsill.
 For good boys and girls, the Yule Lad will leave candy.
-If not, the Yule Lads are not subtle in expressing their disapproval: they fill the shoe with rotting potatoes.
+If not, the Yule Lads are not subtle in expressing their disapproval: They fill the shoe with rotting potatoes.

 Don't think well-behaved Icelandic kids have a sweet deal all around, however.
 They may enjoy 13 Santa Claus-like visits, but they also have to contend with a creature called Grýla who comes down from the mountains on Christmas and boils naughty children alive, and a giant, blood-thirsty black kitty called the Christmas Cat that prowls around the country on Christmas Eve and eats anyone who's not wearing at least one new piece of clothing.

 Dozens of different names for the Yule Lads appear in different folk tales and stories.
-A popular poem about the Yule Lads by the late Jóhannes úr Kötlum, which first appeared in the book Jólin koma (Christmas is Coming) in 1932, served to make their names and number much better known.
+A popular poem about the Yule Lads by the late Jóhannes úr Kötlum, which first appeared in the book Jólin koma (Christmas Is Coming) in 1932, served to make their names and number much better known.
 The names of the 13 Yule Lads that most Icelanders know today are all derived from that poem.

-Today, as the Museum describes, the Yule lads are:
+Today, as the museum describes, the Yule lads are:

 - Sheep-Cote Clod: He tries to suckle yews in farmer's sheep sheds

 - Gully Gawk: He steals foam from buckets of cow milk